Adhithya-7/AOI-Pipeline/README.md

 #### **`aoi_evaluator.py`**

-Automated accuracy evaluator (v3.6).
-Injects defects into a golden board using the same injection logic as `generate_defect.py`, then immediately runs the AOI inspection algorithms on each synthetic board and reports precision, recall, F1, and a confusion matrix.
+Automated accuracy evaluator (v3.9).
+Injects defects into a golden board using the same injection logic as `generate_defect.py`, then immediately runs the AOI inspection algorithms (including two-pass NCC rotation, GOH polarity, and edge-density rescues) on each synthetic board and reports precision, recall, F1, and a confusion matrix.
 No GUI.
-Designed for regression testing of the detection thresholds.
+Designed for regression testing and threshold verification.

-The evaluation pipeline is self-contained: it detects golden components, injects defects, runs the full multi-signal classification (SSIM, template matching, NCC polarity, patch variance), and records whether each injected defect was correctly identified.
+The evaluation pipeline is self-contained: it detects golden components, injects defects, runs the full multi-signal classification (SSIM, template matching, GOH polarity, two-pass misalignment check, edge density rescue, and patch variance), and records whether each injected defect was correctly identified.

 **Input:** A golden board image and a YOLO model path.